aeternity/aepp-sdk-js/README.md

 This SDK is at an Alpha stage where things easily can break.
 We aim to make our Alpha releases as save as possible.
 Neverless it should not be take as production-ready yet.
 To catch up with the more edgy state of development please check out the [develop branch](https://github.com/aeternity/aepp-sdk-js/tree/develop).

-This SDK is at an Alpha stage where things easily can break.
-We aim to make our Alpha releases as save as possible.
-Neverless it should not be take as production-ready yet.
-To catch up with the more edgy state of development please check out the [develop branch](https://github.com/aeternity/aepp-sdk-js/tree/develop)

 ## Install
 ```
 npm install aepps-epoch-js